DSpace/dspace-angular/README.md

 ## Configuring
 Templates for environmental and shareable configuration files are located in `config/` folder in json format.

-To configure application settings:
+To make the configuration:
 * Create a new `environment.common.json` file in `config/` folder using `environment.common.default.json` as template;
 * Create a new `environment.dev.json` file in `config/` folder using `environment.default.json` as template;
 * Create a new `environment.prod.json` file in `config/` folder using `environment.default.json` as template;

-Note: JSON standard does not allow comments so remove them whether you are copying from templates.
+Note: JSON standard does not allow comments so you need to remove them whether you are copying from templates.

-To use setting parameters in your component:
+To use the configuration parameters in your component:
 ```bash
 import { GlobalConfig } from "../config";
 ```